Details Regarding Georgia’s Offer in Compromise Program

 - Copies of the most recent statement from any other sources of income.
 It includes income sources such as rent income, interest income, dividends, Social Security, pensions, rent subsidies, a court order for child support, and alimony

-- Schedules of depreciation from your accountant (if it applies)
+- Schedules of depreciation from your accountant (if applicable)

 - Copies of recent investment and retirement account statements